darktrojan/idldocs/nsILDAPBERElement.rst

 Initialize this object.
 Must be called before calling any other method on this interface.

-@param  aValue  value to preinitialize with; 0 for a new empty object

 @exception  NS_ERROR_NOT_IMPLEMENTED  preinitialization is currently not implemented
 @exception  NS_ERROR_OUT_OF_MEMORY    unable to allocate the internal